deuscapturus/teamcity-awsrole-plugin/README.md

 }
 ```

+Optionally, a AWS IAM user with `sts:AssumeRole` permissions can be specified in the
+build feature parameters instead of using the server credentials.

 Whenever a build with this feature  is started, the **server** assumes the
 requested role and sets `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and
 `AWS_SESSION_TOKEN` environment variables for the build.